An origin story in the Comstock Chronicles

 The flames around Ariel and Azroth died and he let Ariel go.
 Advancing to the side of his fire drake, he glared down at the man who’d made his life a living inferno.

-“You return to Veridon and tell my father that you found me dead in the Black Waste.
+“You tell my father that you found me dead in the Black Waste.
 You will stop pursuing me because I’m never going back.
 Find someone else to serve as protector of such a cowardly kingdom.”